ShuPink/shupink/README.md

 Just trying to swim, not sink

 - 🌱 I’m currently learning ...
 C++ basics
-- 🔭 I’m currently working on ...
-Mongo 6 upgrades *panic*
+- 🔭 I’m currently working on ... work I guess ⛏️
 - ⚡ Fun fact: Icecream on raisin toast is a good combo

 ## Stuff I'm playing with